k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 To use it:

 1. Set the properties of the required Secrets Management services in their relevant sections in the config.in file.
-2. Set the 'ENABLED' property to 'true' to activate the Secrets Management service.
+2. Set the 'ENABLED' property to 'true' to activate each Secrets Management service.

 Note that in the Interface Editor you can specify, per secret, which Secrets Management service to use.
 If you do not specify it, then Fabric will try find the secrets in each of the activated services (according to their appearance in the config.ini file).